I suppose a few words on why I’m here are warranted.

 I realize I’ve been following this path with no real understanding of where it was taking me or how I’d feel along the way.
 When I was in school I worked hard for good grades because that’s sort of what you do.
 In college I ended up in the business building because I have an aptitude for analytics, plus the math was a lot easier than in the Science building.
 Literature courses were always my favorite, but even to 19 year old me that didn’t feel like a pragmatic choice in major.

 It’s such a natural course I don’t think anyone is surprised by the progression, except maybe me.
 Not surprised so much I guess, more… disenchanted.
 I didn’t enjoy any of the steps along the way.
-I felt accomplished with each new milestone, but that was laced with relief more than excitement.
-I was always ready to be done with one stage and optimistic for what the next would bring.
-I assumed that as long as I kept my head down and made progress that one day it would all sort of just click.
-I was waiting to be zapped.
+Sure, I felt accomplished with each new milestone, but that was laced with relief more than excitement.
+I was always ready to be done with one stage and optimistic for what the next would bring, assuming that as long as I kept my head down and made progress one day it would all just sort of click.

 I realize that I’m in control of my own destiny and that clichés are clichés for a reason.
 I would love to take charge.
 Point me in the direction of my passion project and watch how fast I quit my job.
 But that’s sort of it, the crux of it, I don’t know what I want to do and I don’t have some great aspiration dominating my thoughts.
 So for now I’ll just keep plugging away, trying to figure it out, waiting to be zapped.